Did you know that there are Provigil alternatives that can restore mental health, clarity, and vibrancy naturally?

 However, the drug is FDA approved for combating daytime sleepiness in chronic health conditions such as narcolepsy, sleep apnea, and shift workers who suffer from sleep deprivation.

 There is a significantly large percentage of the population who would prefer taking natural and herbal supplements instead of prescription drugs when dealing with chronic fatigue and daytime sleepiness.
-Some herbal or natural remedies have proven neuro-stimulant effects, but they also carry some safety concerns, such as ephedra and even too much caffeine can be a cause for concern.9,10,11
+Some herbal or natural remedies have proven neuro-stimulant effects, but they also carry some safety concerns, such as ephedra and even too much caffeine can be a cause for concern.9-11

 Safe, effective alternatives to Provigil for daytime sleepiness:

 Improve your sleep by improving your dark-light cycles.
-Providing enough “dark time” is profoundly important in improving sleep, far more impactful on quality of sleep than diet.
+Providing enough “dark time” is profoundly important in improving sleep, far more impactful on the quality of sleep than changes in diet.
 (Diet/nutrition is also extremely important — see more on diet below).
 Take an inventory of your sleeping area and remove or block electrical and blue light devices, as these can lead to suppression of sleep hormones at night.
 If needed, use amber-colored blue-light blocking glasses for a few hours before bedtime to reduce the neurostimulation effects of light and other devices in your environment.12,13

+Supplementation includes many options.
 Melatonin is known to synchronize circadian (sleep) cycles.
 Can be taken in supplement form.
 It is produced in the pituitary gland and a diet that supports the natural production of this hormone would include tart cherries or tart cherry juice, eggs, milk, fish, a variety of fruits, grains, and vegetables, particularly tomatoes, grapes, olives, olive oil, rice, walnuts, and barley are very high in melatonin or its precursor, tryptophan.13

 Avoid caffeine sources before retiring — caffeine can suppress melatonin.11

-A deficiency in folate, zinc, magnesium, and other nutrients and micronutrients can suppress melatonin production.
+A deficiency in folate, zinc, magnesium and other nutrients and micronutrients can suppress melatonin production.
 Get tested, and correct these and other deficiencies if they are present.13

 Maintain a healthy gut microbiome.
 A healthy gut supports the hormones and energy cycles that regulate sleep.
 Dysbiosis (out of balance bacteria) in the gut sets you up for fragmented, poor-quality sleep and dragged-out days.
 Prebiotics and probiotics in foods and supplemental forms along with a healthy, sugar-free diet can dramatically put things right.17

 Lab testing can show accumulations of neurotoxins that can be overstimulating, and disruptive to normal hormonal balance.
 Avoid products containing toxic chemicals in the home, at work, in body care products, and in cleaning supplies.
 Cleansing out the build-up of these from the body can help hormones to begin functioning at their optimal levels again.
 Clearing these neurotoxic accumulations can actually brighten cognitive function and memory as well, making daytime energy and a brighter outlook much more present naturally.
 Bio-absorption of nutrients also improves markedly when toxins are removed as toxins block nutrient uptake.
-Cleansing neurotoxins can set up a wonderfully positive, ongoing feedback loop, as deep sleep actually helps to clear toxins from the brain according to research out of NIH.18,19,20,21
+Cleansing neurotoxins can set up a wonderfully positive, ongoing feedback loop, as deep sleep actually helps to clear toxins from the brain according to research by NIH.18-21

 Provigil — Important Facts